-4.7 Photovoltaic electricity generation
+4.6 Photovoltaic electricity generation

-Solar photovoltaic (PV) panels can be used to generate electricity from sunlight.
-Panels are usually roof-mounted, and should be oriented southwards and be tilted between 200 and 500 from the horizontal.
-Solar slates or tiles are also available, for use where maintaining the original appearance of the roof is important.
-Solar slates and tiles are currently double the price of panels (2012) but are expected to fall to a comparable price by 2020.
+Solar photovoltaic (PV) panels generate electricity from sunlight.
+Panels are usually roof-mounted but can also be fixed to a wall or be freestanding.

+Solar slates or tiles which replace the existing roof covering and have a closely matching appearance are also available, for use where maintaining the original appearance of the roof is important.
+Solar slates and tiles are currently double the price of panels (2012), but are expected to fall to a comparable price by 2020.

 Solar PV systems generate DC (direct current) electricity, which is converted to AC (alternating current) electricity as used in homes by a device called an inverter.
 A well designed 1 m2 PV array will generate approximately 750 kWh per year.
 The electricity can be used in the dwelling or exported to the national electricity grid for use elsewhere.
-Exported electricity offsets mains electricity used at other times.
+Exported electricity offsets the mains electricity used at other times.

-All PV generated electricity attracts payments from the Feed in Tariff (FiT), and there is a slightly higher payment for exported electricity.
+Solar PV systems currently have a high capital cost (approximately £3,000 per kWp in 2012) but the prices are falling.
+All PV generated electricity currently attracts payments from the Feed in Tariff (FiT), and there is an additional lower payment for exported electricity to the national grid.
 FiT payments are index-linked and continue for twenty-five years.
-PV installations are expensive, but the prices are falling and the FiT is currently set at a level that will repay the capital cost in about twenty years.
+The FiT is currently set at a level that will repay the capital cost of the system in about twenty years.

-- A suitably oriented location with minimal visual impact on the building or area should be chosen. - Solar PV is very sensitive to orientation, and to shading by other buildings, chimneys, parapet walls, dormers, etc. The power output of poorly oriented and/or shaded installations is significantly reduced. - Solar slates are an alternative to panels where intermittent shading is an issue as only those slates affected by shade would cease to generate electricity rather than the whole installation. - Thin film photovoltaic cells are also available on the market, these can be employed within building materials such as windows or roof coverings however costs are high and cell efficiencies can be low. - It makes economic sense to install solar PV panels or slates when a suitably oriented roof is being replaced or repaired. - Installations require a lot of space: approximately 7 m2 of well-oriented roofspace per kWp output.
+- A suitably oriented location with minimal visual impact on the building or area should be chosen. - Solar PV is very sensitive to orientation, and to shading by other buildings, chimneys, parapet walls, dormers, etc. The power output of poorly oriented and/or shaded installations is significantly reduced. - It makes economic sense to consider the installation of solar pv panels when the roof is being replaced or repaired.

+Installations require a lot of space: approximately 7 m2 of well-oriented roofspace per kWp output.
 Few homes have space for more than a 2-3 kWp installation.

-Although solar PV panels have a notional twenty-five year life, the inverters have only a ten year life, so at least one inverter replacement should be allowed for during the life of the system.
+• Although solar PV panels have a notional twenty-five year life, the inverters have only a ten year life, so the cost of at least one inverter replacement should be allowed for during the life of the system.

-4.8 Heat pumps
+4.7 Heat pumps